- Applicable Laws for App Privacy Policies

 The Platform or App Store Requires One

-Many app stores like Windows Store and Apple’s App Store require application developers to have these policies in place on their apps before they can be approved for sale.
+Many app stores, like Google’s Play for Android and Apple’s App Store for iOS, require application developers to have these policies in place on their apps before they can be approved for sale.
 Designers who fail to include these policies can face having their apps suspended or removed from an app store.

 According to a survey done by the Pew Research Center, more than 57% of mobile app users have either chosen not to install an app over concerns about the sharing of their personal information, or uninstalled an app for similar reasons.